'We still don't have our mom.' Woman takes Alford plea for 2004 Nash County killing - NewsBreak

 Mother of 1-year-old found dead in bathtub charged with neglect, her boyfriend with murder, Rocky Mount police say

-ROCKY MOUNT, N.C. — A mother was charged with neglect and her boyfriend was charged with murder Sunday after the Rocky Mount police found a 1-year-old dead in a bathtub.
-The child was found unresponsive at a home on the 600 block of Paul Street in Rocky Mount, according to the police.
+ROCKY MOUNT, N.C. — A mother is charged with neglect and her boyfriend charged with murder after The Rocky Mount Police Department found a 1-year-old dead Sunday morning.
+Police initially responded to an Assist EMS call of a child unresponsive in a bathtub.
+The child was found unresponsive at...

 RELATED LOCAL CHANNELS